BenjaminBrandmeier/angular2-image-gallery/README.md

 ## Based on

-This project uses the [AngularClass/angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter) seed.
+Currently this project uses the [AngularClass/angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter) seed.

-However I'd like to switch to [angular/angular-cli](https://github.com/angular/angular-cli) as soon as it's ready.
+However I'd like to switch to [angular/angular-cli](https://github.com/angular/angular-cli) as soon as it's ready, which means e.g. ng2-material compatible.